 03 of 07

 If stability is of paramount concern for you, a 4-wheel wheelbarrow is worth a look.
 These wheels are airless, so they won't blow-out on a heavy load or a trip across rocks, thorns, or even nails..
 It has an 8 cu. ft. poly tub and because of the 4 wheels, you don't even have to lift it to get it to move.
 You'll still need your back to push it along, especially if you use it for heavy loads.
-But for things like piled leaves or liquids, you'll appreciated that the stability of a tray that sits firmly on all fours.
+But for things like piled leaves or liquids, you'll appreciate that the stability of a tray that sits firmly on all fours.

 04 of 07

 Collapsible wheelbarrows don't have to sacrifice capacity.
-The WheelEasy weighs in at 15 lbs. and can haul up to 300 lbs. and can be easily replaced, if you should eventually wear it out.
+The WheelEasy weighs in at 15 lbs. and can haul up to 300 lbs. and can be easily replaced if you should eventually wear it out.

 As with other folding wheelbarrows, WheelEasy lies flat on the ground for ease of loading and unloading.
 Cargo is carried lower than in conventional wheelbarrows, providing a lower center of gravity and better stability.
 The frame is heavy-gauge powder-coated steel and the replaceable bucket is heavy-duty canvas.
 There is also a smaller model available.
 12"x13"x69"Continue to 5 of 7 below.